lab42open-team/deco/README.md

 ## Future improvements

+* The locality of samplings is equally important in ecology.
+One of the first tools that extracted locality information from text is [EnvMine](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-294#Sec12) in 2010 which unfortunaly is deprecated.
+A generic python tool, [mordecai](https://github.com/openeventdata/mordecai), combines the [spacy](https://spacy.io) NLP engine with [keras](https://keras.io) deep learning library both trained from [GeoNames](http://www.geonames.org) gazetteer data.
+This when implemented with [marineregions](https://www.marineregions.org/gazetteer.php?p=webservices&type=rest#!/getGazetteerRecordsByName/Array) API will be state of the art.
 * incorporate geolocation mining technologies in the workflow like [`CLEAR Earth`](https://github.com/ClearEarthProject/ClearEarthNLP)
 * use the locality results from ClearEarth and/or Standford NER tools to get Gazetteer Records from [MarineRegions.org API](https://www.marineregions.org/gazetteer.php?p=webservices&type=rest#!/getGazetteerRecordsByName/Array)
 * process at the paragraph level to retrieve co-occurrencies of organisms and environments